reddit/thebutton-data/README.md

 `flair` the timer value the user got as flair

+`css` the flair class given to the user

 `outage press` whether the press was an automatic press during a site outage to keep the button alive

 Outage presses were relatively few and never occurred at a time when the button was truly at risk of expiring, but if you're doing real scientific analysis on this data, you may choose to discount these presses or otherwise make a note of them.